emeryberger/Heap-Layers/README.md

 For an introduction to Heap Layers, read the article [Policy-Based Memory Allocation](https://github.com/emeryberger/Heap-Layers/raw/master/cuj-2005-12.pdf), by Andrei Alexandrescu and Emery Berger.
 It's a good overview.
+See also ["Memory Allocation: Either Love It or Hate It (or just think it’s okay)"](https://accu.org/content/conf2008/Alexandrescu-memory-allocation.screen.pdf), a talk by Andrei.

 Heap Layers contains a number of ready-made heap components that can be plugged together with minimal effort, and the result is often